 We just got back from our summer trip to Japan, which included nearly two weeks in Kyoto.
 As we’ve already visited every major temple and shrine in the area, this visit was more about checking in on familiar favorites, eating at new places (for the sake of research!), and seeing seasonal events.

-Essentially, there are two big stories for 2019 in Kyoto: ongoing recovery from Typhoon Jebi and preparation for the Tokyo 2020 Summer Olympics.
-We’ll cover those topics, a bit more on the continued influx of crowds, and more in this two-part Kyoto, Japan 2019 update…
+Essentially, there are two big stories in terms of Kyoto travel: ongoing recovery from the last typhoon and preparation for the Tokyo 2020 Summer Olympics.
+We’ll cover those topics, a bit more on the continued influx of crowds, and more in this two-part Kyoto, Japan update…

 For starters, the trip has left me rejuvenated, even more enthusiastic about Kyoto, and ready to pump up a bunch of new posts.
 Which is pretty much exactly what happens every single time we leave Japan.
 I get really hyped about the experience, want to convince everyone else to visit, and plan on writing a 10-part trip report.

 Inevitably, the bright-eyed excitement gives way to the reality of real world time constraints.
 After a single installment of the trip report, I abandon that and refocus on more mundane planning posts.
 Each time, I say that this time, it’ll be different.
 Well, this time, it will be different.

 I’ve decided from the get-go that there will be no trip report, and instead I’ll use this as a way to offer a quasi-recap along with useful updates.
 My plan is to also tease a variety of topics here and see what’s of interest to readers, and turn those ideas into full topics later.

 Likewise, just as I realized not everyone wants a full post about ~47 different temples (and thus cut back on those), this year I’ve realized not everyone wants to read random Kyoto trip planning content.
 As such, I plan on attempting a better balance of fun posts and useful posts.
 We’ll see how that goes!